Earworm: In popular culture

 In the Dexter's Laboratory episode titled "Head Band", a contagious group of viruses force their host to sing what they are saying to the same "boy band" tune.
 The only way to be cured of the Boy Band Virus is for the viruses to break up and start their own solo careers.

-In the SpongeBob SquarePants episode titled “Earworm”, SpongeBob hears a song which he is unable to stop listening to and repeating, which ultimately turns out to be an actual worm, which is removed by exposing it to bad music.
+In the SpongeBob SquarePants episode titled "Earworm", SpongeBob gets the "Musical Doodle" song stuck in his head, giving him an earworm, which ultimately turns out to be an actual worm, which is removed by his friends singing or playing other songs.

-In The Lego Movie 2: The Second Part is in a scene in which most of the film's characters are subjected to "Catchy Song" and all except Lucy dance to it, while simultaneously the denizens of Harmony Town sing it to Emmet and Rex.
+In The Lego Movie 2: The Second Part there is a scene in which most of the film's characters are subjected to "Catchy Song" and all except Lucy dance to it, while simultaneously the denizens of Harmony Town sing it to Emmet and Rex.
 Lucy/Wildstyle avoids being "brainwashed" by the song by breaking one of the speakers and using some of its pieces to build earmuffs for herself before escaping via air ducts, while Emmet and Rex escape in a similar fashion.

 E. B. White's 1933 satirical short story "The Supremacy of Uruguay" (reprinted in Timeless Stories for Today and Tomorrow) relates a fictional episode in the history of Uruguay where a powerful earworm is discovered in a popular American song.
 The Uruguayan military builds a squadron of pilotless aircraft armed with phonographs playing a highly amplified recording of the earworm, and conquers the entire world by reducing the citizens of all nations to mindless insanity. "[T]he peoples were hopelessly mad, ravaged by an ineradicable noise ...
 No one could hear anything except the noise in his own head."

+In 2014, musician Emperor X wrote a deliberately catchy song titled 10,000-Year Earworm to Discourage Settlement Near Nuclear Waste Repositories (Don't Change Color, Kitty) in reference to the "ray cat" idea in nuclear semiotics, attempting to embed a warning message in folklore that would still be remembered in 10,000 years' time.

+In 2023–2024, an "earworm eraser" clip created by Atlassian was popularized on social media.

 Key characteristics

-According to research done by the American Psychological Association, there are certain characteristics that make songs more likely to become earworms.
+According to research done in 2016 by Kelly Jakubowski and colleagues, published by the American Psychological Association, there are certain characteristics that make songs more likely to become earworms.
 Earworm songs usually have a fast-paced tempo and an easy-to-remember melody.
 However, earworms also tend to have unusual intervals or repetitions that make them stand out from other songs.
 Earworms also tend to be played on the radio more than other songs and are usually featured at the top of the charts.
+The chorus of a song is one of the most reported causes of earworms.

 The most frequently named earworms during this study were the following: